-Our proposed methodology depicted in Figure 1 extends the Cranfield paradigm to support the ad hoc retrieval task for web archives.
+Our proposed methodology, depicted in Figure 1, extends the Cranfield paradigm to support the ad-hoc retrieval task for web archives.
 The methodology has the following steps:

-- 1. characterization of web archives along with their collections and users.
-With the knowledge compiled in the previous Section, we are able to build a representative test collection to draw valid conclusions. - 2. selection of a representative corpus of the documents that will be encountered in a real search environment.
-The corpus must fit the tendencies observed in world-wide web archives, such as their collections' size and temporal span.
+- 1. Characterization of web archives along with their collections and users.
+With the knowledge compiled in the previous section, we are able to build a representative test collection to draw valid conclusions. - 2.
+Selection of a representative corpus of the documents that will be encountered in a real search environment.
+The corpus must fit the characteristics observed in world-wide web archives, such as their size and temporal span.